- 6-Minute Article

 1. Providing a source of funds to help cover large expenses

-Permanent policies typically grow their cash value relatively slowly during the first years of a policy, as most premiums are being used to fund the death benefit.
-That means a permanent life policy isn’t likely to be a large source of funds early in retirement.
+Permanent policies typically grow their cash value relatively slowly during the first years of a policy, as most premiums are being used to fund the death benefit.4 That means a permanent life policy isn’t likely to be a large source of funds early in retirement.
 After the first 10 years or so, policyholders can tap the cash value of permanent life insurance if needed through:

 2. Opportunity for tax-deferred cash value accumulation

-3. Helping to cover healthcare costs with optional riders
+3. Helping to cover health care costs with optional riders

 For example, a chronic illness rider can help pay for expenses that arise from being permanently incapacitated by a chronic illness, such as Alzheimer’s.
 With a chronic illness rider, a portion of the policy’s death benefit is accelerated, and funds can be disbursed in advance to pay for any need, including non-medical expenses.

-|Whole Life||Lowest growth potential and limited access to cash value in early years, but more guarantees (including guaranteed death benefit).||Provides guaranteed cash value with a calculated rate of return.
-Additional growth potential provided through dividends which are not guaranteed.
+|Provides guaranteed cash value with a calculated rate of return.
+Additional growth potential provided through dividends, which are not guaranteed.

-|Steady growth potential and access to cash value in early years, but with fewer guarantees.
-Also offers flexible premiums, and allows policyholders to cover premiums from accumulated cash value.
+|Steady growth potential and access to cash value in early years but with fewer guarantees.
+Also offers flexible premiums and allows policyholders to cover premiums from accumulated cash value.

-|Indexed Universal Life||Higher growth potential and access to cash value in early years, but with more potential volatility than universal life.||Interest rates based on performance of a reference market index (such as Standard & Poor’s 500); policy funds are not directly invested in the market.
+|Interest rates based on performance of a market index (such as S&P 500®); policy funds are not directly invested in the market.

 |A portion of premiums are allocated to subaccounts directly invested in the market; cash value can rise or decline based on performance of those subaccounts.